ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/migration/3_porting_analysis.md

 * OpenCV
   * a computer vision library

-We have already built and run the application on a `x86_64` machine.
-The application runs on CPU only, i.e., no hardware acceleration.
-Let's follow the porting methodology we introduced and gather information about the application.
+The application builds and runs on an `x86_64` machine.
+The application runs on CPU only (no hardware acceleration).

+You will follow the porting methodology and gather information about the application.

 |                      |                       | version          |
 | -------------------- | --------------------- | ---------------- |